penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/wp-optimize/readme.txt

 * <strong>Gzip compression</strong> of HTML, JavaScript, and CSS to reduce site load time.
 * <strong>Device-Specific cache</strong> to ensure the optimized page version is always served.
 * <strong>Advanced cache exclusion rules</strong>, so that you can cache almost anything by excluding logged in users, specific URLs or cookies.
-* <strong>Browser Cache</strong> to instruct client browsers to reuse cached resources (HTML, CSS, JS) if no changes were made since the last request.
+* <strong>Browser Cache</strong> to instruct client browsers to reuse cached resources (HTML, CSS, JS, images) if no changes were made since the last request.

+= Minify and combine CSS and JavaScript =

+On top of its three main features, WP-Optimize also has the more advanced <strong>minification</strong> feature.
+Combining and minifying your site's assets will reduce the number of requests to your server (by combining them) and reduce their size (by minifying their content).

+Together with caching and Gzip compression, this will improve the performance and time to "first contentful paint".

+The minify feature also enables you to defer CSS and JavaScript.
+Defering CSS and JavaScript allows you to load non-critical assets after the main page load, resulting in an apparent speed gain.
+Minifying and defering CSS and JavaScript also makes Google PageSpeed Insights happy!

-Overall WP-Optimize brings the best cache and optimization technology together in a single seamless plugin to make your WordPress site fast, lean and efficient.
+<strong>Overall WP-Optimize brings the best cache and optimization technology together in a single seamless plugin to make your WordPress site fast, lean and efficient.</strong>

 = WP-Optimize Premium =